Hubert Humphrey: Early life and education

-Humphrey did not enjoy working as a pharmacist, and his dream remained to earn a doctorate in political science and become a college professor.
+Humphrey did not enjoy working as a pharmacist, and continued to desire a doctorate in political science and become a college professor.
 His unhappiness was manifested in "stomach pains and fainting spells", though doctors could find nothing wrong with him.
 In August 1937, he told his father that he wanted to return to the University of Minnesota.
 Hubert Sr. tried to convince his son not to leave by offering him a full partnership in the store, but Hubert Jr. refused and told his father "how depressed I was, almost physically ill from the work, the dust storms, the conflict between my desire to do something and be somebody and my loyalty to him ... he replied 'Hubert, if you aren't happy, then you ought to do something about it'."
-Humphrey returned to the University of Minnesota in 1937 and earned a Bachelor of Arts in 1939.
+Humphrey returned to the University of Minnesota to complete his degree, graduating magna cum laude with a Bachelor of Arts in political science and earning Phi Beta Kappa distinction in 1939.
+During his time at the University of Minnesota, Humphrey—who grew up in a predominantly white, rural environment—became aware of the antisemitism and racial discrimination prevalent in Minneapolis, which biographers note influenced his subsequent focus on civil rights advocacy.
 He was a member of Phi Delta Chi, a pharmacy fraternity.
 He also earned a master's degree from Louisiana State University in 1940, serving as an assistant instructor of political science there.
-One of his classmates was Russell B. Long, a future U.S. Senator from Louisiana.

 He then became an instructor and doctoral student at the University of Minnesota from 1940 to 1941 (joining the American Federation of Teachers), and was a supervisor for the Works Progress Administration (WPA).
 Humphrey was a star on the university's debate team; one of his teammates was future Minnesota Governor and US Secretary of Agriculture Orville Freeman.
 In the 1940 presidential campaign Humphrey and future University of Minnesota president Malcolm Moos debated the merits of Franklin D. Roosevelt, the Democratic nominee, and Wendell Willkie, the Republican nominee, on a Minneapolis radio station.
 Humphrey supported Roosevelt.
 Humphrey soon became active in Minneapolis politics, and as a result never finished his PhD.